Zzz032/zzz032.github.io/README.md

 3. copy this usage to the `_config.yml` file

-4. and try to run your github page website
+4. and try to run the github page website

 ## More Resources